-S. Suryaprakash from the Department of Agricultural Economics, University of Agricultural Sciences on behalf of the Karnataka State Forest Department, prepared a report, citing the importance of NTFPs to the tribal communities and the tribal economy.
-The working paper published by Deutsche Gesellschaft für highlights the effect of climate change adversely affect the lives of rural women.
-Alister Doyle in his article ‘Plant more trees to combat climate change scientists’, speaks about the role of trees in combating climate change, by offsetting carbon and releasing oxygen.
-The roots hold topsoil and prevent erosion of precious topsoil, which has taken millions of years to form.
+S. Suryaprakash from the Department of Agricultural Economics, University of Agricultural Sciences, on behalf of the Karnataka State Forest Department, prepared a report citing the importance of NTFPs (Non-Timber Forest Produce) to the tribal communities and the tribal economy.
+The working paper published by Deutsche Gesellschaft für highlights the effect of climate change that adversely affects the lives of rural women.
+Alister Doyle in his article ‘Plant more trees to combat climate change: scientists’, speaks about the role of trees in combating climate change, by offsetting carbon and releasing oxygen.
+The roots hold topsoil and prevent erosion of the precious topsoil, which has taken millions of years to form.
 Serena Josephine.
-M. in her article, titled “Serena Josephine.M” in The Hindu (October 20, 2008) mentions how community participation improved the results for soil conservation methods and prevent floods, thus helping the community in the long run.
+M. in her article The Hindu (October 20, 2008) mentions how community participation improved the results of soil conservation methods and prevented floods, thus, helping the community in the long run.